amazon-ion/ion-docs/README.md

 * It can be executed against the Ion conformance suite, acting as a reference implementation.

-Except for some Java code to run the tests via JUnit, everything is built in Fusion.
+Everything is built using the [Ion Fusion](https://ion-fusion.dev) language.

 The key Fusion modules are: